ztipsamme/rocketflow/README.md

-# Tutorial and instructions from the webb
+# Rocketflow

+## Tutorials and instructions used for this project

 - **API Setup using NodeJS, TypeScript, Postgres and Sequelize**: [https://medium.com/@mghextreme/api-setup-using-nodejs-typescript-postgres-and-sequelize-48a0af72dda6]